-A ‘Gathering’ roadshow gets under way in Britain this week, led by Minister for Tourism and Sport Michael Ring, TD.
-Phase one of the roadshow will see Minister Ring meet with Irish communities and Irish business networks in Manchester and Glasgow, to tell them all about ‘The Gathering Ireland 2013’.
+A ‘Gathering’ roadshow is under way in Britain this week, led by Minister of State for Tourism and Sport Michael Ring.
+This follows very successful visits by Minister Ring to Manchester and Glasgow earlier this year.
+Phase two of the roadshow sees Minister Ring meet with Irish communities and business networks in Birmingham and Leeds this week, to tell them all about the Gathering.

-At a number of networking events, hosted by Tourism Ireland, Minister Ring will urge the Irish in Britain to become ambassadors for ‘The Gathering Ireland 2013’ and to encourage their own extensive networks of family, friends and business colleagues to organise their own ‘Gatherings’ here in Ireland during 2013.
-Minister Ring will also brief representatives of the GB media and give a series of broadcast and print media interviews.
+At networking events in both cities, hosted by Tourism Ireland, Minister Ring is urging the Irish in Britain to come home next year or to encourage their extensive networks of family, friends and business colleagues to organise their own ‘Gatherings’ here in Ireland during 2013.
+Minister Ring is also briefing representatives of the GB media and giving a number of broadcast and print media interviews.

-Niall Gibbons, chief executive of Tourism Ireland, said: “Millions of people in GB have family links with Ireland and this week Minister Ring is helping us to reach out to those people to encourage them to come home for ‘The Gathering Ireland 2013’ and what promises to be a truly special year.
-Tourism Ireland will roll out an extensive programme of promotional activity across Britain, North America, Australia and New Zealand and other markets in the second half of this year, to highlight ‘The Gathering’ and appeal to the tens of millions across the world who claim Irish ancestry as well as to all the others who feel linked to Ireland by friendship, business, education, interest or affinity.”
+Niall Gibbons, CEO of Tourism Ireland, said: “Millions of people in GB have family links with Ireland and this week Minister Ring is helping us to reach out to those people, to encourage them to come home in 2013 for what promises to be a truly special year.
+Tourism Ireland is undertaking an extensive programme of promotional activity across Britain, North America, Australia and New Zealand and other markets this autumn, to highlight the Gathering and appeal to the tens of millions across the world who claim Irish ancestry, as well as to all the others who feel linked to Ireland by friendship, business, education, interest or affinity.”